apinter/apinter.github.io/content/posts/podman.md

 This to be followed by generating systemd units for the container: ```podman generate systemd --new --files [container ID or name]```.
 Once this is ready and the unit file is under the corresponding systemd folder - depending on how podman is used w/ root or rootless - the container unit to be started.
 Following this the ```podman auto-update``` command can update every container with changed images.

 #### Podman updater script
-We're shipping a script that every 2 and 4am runs, pulls the images and updates every container.
-This ran by a service unit that is triggered by a timer. !!!
-THIS MIGHT CHANGE LATER !!!!
+Got a little shell script that runs every day.
+This creates fresh builds of custom containers, pushes them to a private registry, pulls certain images and updates every container.
+This ran by a service unit that is triggered by a timer.
 ``` bash
 #!/bin/bash